Azure/maximo/README.md

 ## Installing Maximo

 Maximo Application Suite (MAS or Maximo) can be installed on OpenShift.
 IBM provides documentation for Maximo on its [documentation site](https://www.ibm.com/docs/en/mas85/8.5.0).
-Make sure to refer to the documentation for [Maximo 8.5.0](https://www.ibm.com/docs/en/mas85/8.5.0), as that is the version we are describing throughout thkvis document.
+Make sure to refer to the documentation for [Maximo 8.5.0](https://www.ibm.com/docs/en/mas85/8.5.0), as that is the version we are describing throughout this document.

 All of the steps below assume you are logged on to your OpenShift cluster and you have the `oc` CLI available.